kadaparthihindurao/telco-customer-churn-prediction/README.md

 - `analyze_churn.py` — reproducible local validation script.
 - `results.json` — exact metrics produced by the validation run.

-## Run in Google Colab

-1. Download the notebook and CSV from this repository.
-2. Open [Google Colab](https://colab.research.google.com/), upload the notebook, and choose **Runtime → Run all**.
 ## Dataset

 The dataset is not included in this repository.
 Download it from: